At the cheese counter I ran at A.G. Ferrari in Berkeley, 1998.

 The first wedding cake I ever made, white chocolate with white chocolate buttercream and handmade marzipan roses.

-The charming streets of Schöneberg are lined with restaurants and cafes, and their outdoor tables were full.
+The charming streets of Schöneberg are lined with restaurants and cafes, and their outdoor tables were full of evening diners.
 People were eating together, waiters were bringing full plates.
 I smelled fish skin sizzling on iron, and lemon juice, outside a taverna.
 I smelled cilantro and green curry, and basil crisping on top of margarita pizza in a wood oven.
 I smelled tandoori lamb, and roasting doner kebab.
 Berbere and sumac.
 Cumin, the scent of life.

 I walked up to Jones Ice Cream, and waited in the line, which was no worse than the Bi-Rite line on a Tuesday night in winter.